Wells-next-the-Sea Lifeboat Station: 1880s: Wells lifeboat disaster and Emma rescue

 On 29 October 1880, the 171-ton brig Ocean Queen was caught in a gale and sought shelter at Wells-next-the-Sea.
 At 1:00 pm, the Eliza Adams launched to the aid of another brig, the Sharon Rose, which had run ashore on the beach at nearby Holkham.
 Seven sailors were rescued and the lifeboat returned to Wells, where it discovered the Ocean Queen close to the harbour entrance, flying a distress flag.
 After a partial crew change, the Eliza Adams returned to sea to assist the Ocean Queen, which had been driven ashore nearby.
-The lifeboat was unable to assist and returned to port, but was swamped by a large wave en route and capsized; 11 of the lifeboat's 13 crewmen drowned.
+The lifeboat was unable to assist and returned to port, but was swamped by a large wave and capsized; 11 of the lifeboat's 13 crewmen drowned.
 The crew of the Ocean Queen remained aboard their vessel, and were able to walk ashore once the storm had abated and the tide receded.

 On 4 October 1883, a gale blew the schooner Emma of Jersey onto the East Bar near Wells, stranding her.
 Wells lifeboat RNLB Charlotte Nicholls was launched to assist.
 The Emma was heavily damaged, so the Charlotte Nicholls took her five crewmen back to Wells.